Graduate Program Admissions

 Frequently Asked Questions

-What if I can't afford the $95 application fee?
+What if I can't afford the application fee?
 Boston University requires that the application fee be paid before your application is forwarded to the departmental admissions committee for review.
-We regret that we generally do not make exceptions to this policy, however there are a few exeptions which are listed on the Graduate School page.
+There are several special programs for fee waivers that are listed on the Graduate School page.
+In particular, we would like to highlight a new program by the Boston University graduate school to waive application fees for women applicants in STEM departments, including physics.
+U.S. citizenship or permanent residency is required for this program.

 Can I arrange a visit to Boston University?
-Please contact the Physics Department main office at (617)353-2623, or send an e-mail message to Mirtha Cabello.
+Please contact the Physics Department main office at (617)353-2623, or send an e-mail message to our Graduate Program Coordinator.
 Please call at least one week in advance so we can arrange to have several faculty and students available to talk to you.
 If you would like to sit in on a graduate-level class, please refer to our course schedule and let us know which course you would like to see.
 You can also refer to our research group listing and contact individual faculty members working in your area of interest.
 We particularly encourage students to visit on Tuesdays, when we hold our departmental colloquium.
 Directions to the Physics Department are available here.

 Is financial aid available?
-Click here for information about graduate tuition, fees and financial aid.
+All newly admitted PhD students receive a 5-year offer of support, which may be a combination of fellowship, teaching assistantship or research assistantship.
 First-year students typically receive teaching assistant positions.
-During their second year, students are encouraged to join a research group by applying for a research assistantship.
+Students are encouraged to join a research group by applying for a research assistantship.
 Both research and teaching assistants receive a scholarship for tuition, fees and basic medical insurance, as well as a stipend.
 The stipend amount for this academic year is $23,340.
 In addition, students usually work as teaching or research assistants during the summer and receive an additional stipend of $11,670 for a total stipend of $35,010 for the academic year.
-All newly admitted PhD students will receive a 5-year fellowship offer, which may be a combination of a non-service fellowship, teaching fellowship or doctoral research assistant.
 See this page for more information.